-(1) Sorrell MBA General Management Electives: Students may take nine hours of electives and focus on industry-specific course-work that aligns with their career interests, or

-(2) Sorrell MBA Global Business: MBA Global Business Concentrations: Students can complete a concentration in International Management, International Information Systems and Data Analytics, or International Finance.
+(1) Students may take 12-18 hours of graduate electives as approved by their faculty advisor (excluding BUS 6600) and focus on industry-specific coursework that aligns with their career interest, or (2) Students may complete a concentration in International Management, International Information Systems and Data Analytics, International Finance, or Music Industry.
 Some program courses may only be offered online.

-Non-Traditional: Sorrell MBA General Management (31 SH) Electives: (9 semester hours)
+Sorrell MBA General Management (30 SH)

+Electives: (12 semester hours)

-Select any three graduate business courses (9 semester hours) as approved by the faculty advisor (excluding BUS 6600).
+Select any four graduate business courses (12 semester hours) as approved by the faculty advisor (excluding BUS 6600).
 Elective courses allow students to customize their MBA program.